Patteerrik/Garden_Grill/README.md

 ### Sprints

-This project used a simple Kanban method.
+* This project used a simple Kanban method.
 Tasks were tracked on a GitHub Projects board, with user stories moving from "To Do" to "In Progress" and then to "Done."
-This helped deliver features continuously without using sprints.
+This helped deliver features continuously.

 ### Prioritization